gsoft-inc/wl-squide/docs/getting-started/default.md

 # Getting started

-Welcome to the `@squide` documentation.
-In this getting started section, you'll find an [overview](#overview) of the shell and a [quick start](create-host.md) guide to create a new federated application from scratch.
+Welcome to `@squide`, a shell for federated applications.
+In this getting started section, you'll find an overview of the shell and a [quick start](create-host.md) guide to create a new federated application from scratch.

-!!!warning The prefered way for creating a new federated application for the [Workleap](https://workleap.com/) platform is with our [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).
+!!!warning The prefered way for creating a new federated application for the Workleap platform is with the [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).
 +++ pnpm
 ```bash
 pnpm create @workleap/project@latest <output-directory>